 US Vice President JD Vance says talks with Iran have ended without reaching agreement

-He added that the US is leaving Islamabad after giving Iran its "final and best offer".
+The US delegation left Islamabad after presenting Iran its "final and best offer", with the main sticking point being Tehran’s nuclear programme.

 ISLAMABAD, Pakistan: United States Vice President JD Vance said on Sunday (Apr 11) that negotiations between the US and the Iranians have ended without a deal as the Iranians refused to accept American terms to not develop a nuclear weapon.

-The high-stakes talks in Pakistan's capital Islamabad ended after 21 hours, Vance said, with the vice president in constant communication with President Donald Trump and others in the administration.
+The high-stakes talks in Pakistan's capital Islamabad ended after 21 hours, with Vance in constant communication with President Donald Trump and others in the administration.

-“But the simple fact is that we need to see an affirmative commitment that they will not seek a nuclear weapon, and they will not seek the tools that would enable them to quickly achieve a nuclear weapon,” Vance told reporters, with the core dispute centering on nuclear weapons.
+“But the simple fact is that we need to see an affirmative commitment that they will not seek a nuclear weapon, and they will not seek the tools that would enable them to quickly achieve a nuclear weapon,” Vance told reporters, adding that the main sticking point was Iran’s nuclear programme.

 "We leave here with a very simple proposal, a method of understanding that is our final and best offer.
 We'll see if the Iranians accept it."